 - a.
 Challenging or showing lack of respect to Pacific Northwest Japan Bowl officials, staff, or volunteers by a student, teacher, or chaperone - b.
 Inappropriate dress - c.
 Use of offensive language - d.
-Substantial violation of the rules of the school facility - e.
-Misrepresentations and/or other irregularities on an application form which become apparent at the time of registration or during the competition. - f.
-Cheating or dishonesty - g.
-Violation of the Pacific Northwest Japan Bowl rules about photographic equipment and electronic devices, including watches, that are capable of recording, photographing, or transmitting. - h.
+JASO has the sole right to determine, in its own judgement, whether any action requires disqualification. - e.
+Should one member of a two-student team be disqualified, the team will be disqualified.
+(Outlined in section 2.3, a team must consist of at least two students.) - f.
+Substantial violation of the rules of the school facility - g.
+Misrepresentations and/or other irregularities on an application form which become apparent at the time of registration or during the competition also may result in the disqualification of the student and possibly his/her team members. - h.
+Cheating or dishonesty - i.
+Violation of the Pacific Northwest Japan Bowl rules about photographic equipment and electronic devices, including watches, that are capable of recording, photographing, or transmitting. - j.
 Making the questions or answers known to others via any kind of communications network, including email and social media.